dcodeIO/bcrypt.js/README.md

 ### setRandomFallback(random)

 Sets the pseudo random number generator to use as a fallback if neither node's `crypto` module nor the Web Crypto API is available.
-Please note: It is highly important that this PRNG is cryptographically secure!
+Please note: It is highly important that the PRNG used is cryptographically secure and that it is seeded properly!

 | Parameter       | Type            | Description
 |-----------------|-----------------|---------------